How to pay your rates

 To apply, please complete an application form.
 This form can also be picked up from our Customer Service Centre or emailed or posted to you upon request.
 Once completed the form needs to be returned to Council for processing.

-Where can I find information about my land valuation
+Information about my land valuation

 In New South Wales, the Valuer General is the State Government's principal advisor on all land valuation matters.